awsdocs/aws-glue-developer-guide/doc_source/partition-indexes.md

 **Table Updates**
 Once a partition index is created on a table, you cannot modify the partition key names for existing partition keys, and you cannot change the type, or order, of keys which are registered with the index\.

-**Create Table As Select \(CTAS\) Statements in Athena**
-The [INSERT INTO option](https://docs.aws.amazon.com/athena/latest/ug/ctas-insert-into-etl.html) is not supported on tables with a partition index\.
-Tables with a partition index cannot use the INSERT INTO command on Athena\.
-If an index is created on a table, INSERT INTO queries will fail with the message "HIVE\_METASTORE\_ERROR: Partition creation cannot be completed since partition indexes are enabled on table"\.

 **Limited Support**
-Calls from Athena, Redshift Spectrum and AWS Glue ETL do not currently utilize indexes for fetching partitions\.
-Currently, catalog requests from EMR are able to utilize indexes for fetching partitions\.
+Catalog requests from EMR, Redshift Spectrum and AWS Glue ETL Spark DataFrames are able to utilize indexes for fetching partitions\.
+Currently, requests from Athena and AWS Glue ETL DynamicFrames do not utilize indexes for fetching partitions\.

 ## Using Indexes for an Optimized GetPartitions Call<a name="partition-index-getpartitions"></a>